-For the periods ending December 31, 2022 and 2021, the organization has adopted ASC 958 (Update) - revenue recognition regarding contribution.
+The organization has adopted ASC 958 (Update) - revenue recognition regarding contribution.
 The modified standard stipulates that a contribution is recognized as unconditional and therefore recognized as revenue if any donor-imposed conditions are met (barriers and right of return to contributor or release from obligation by the donor.)
 The organization believes that all contributions recognized meet the modified standard as unconditional.
-Those contributions that were deemed as conditional are reflected as deferred revenue as of December 31, 2022 and 2021.
+Those contributions that were deemed as conditional are reflected as deferred revenue as of December 31, 2023 and 2022.